-Scholar Endowment, as part of Trent University's \$50 Million Campaign: Unleash the Potential.
+Scholar Endowment, as part of Trent University's \$50 Million Campaign: Unleash the Potential

 "A dedication to teaching has always been a hallmark of Trent and its faculty," said Dr. Jackie Muldoon, provost and vice-president academic at Trent University.
-"This is a very significant investment which will reinvigorate our long-standing emphasis on teaching and learning that is personal and purposeful."
-Celebrating Another Year of Outstanding Teaching Trent faculty and instructors are known for their commitment to students, and passion for teaching.
-This year, the University once again recognized educators across disciplines at the annual Celebration of Teaching Excellence.
+"This is a very significant investment which will reinvigorate our longstanding emphasis on teaching and learning that is personal and purposeful."

 The Symons Award for Excellence in Teaching was presented to Dr. Deborah Kennett, a professor of Psychology who's approachable and compassionate teaching establishes a learning environment that supports curiosity, immersing students in theory and application.
-As a leader in innovative pedagogy and dedicated advocate for students, Trent/ Fleming School of Nursing professor Jane Mackie was named the 2017 recipient of the Award for Educational Leadership and Innovation.
+As a leader in innovative pedagogy and dedicated advocate for students, the Trent/ Fleming School of Nursing Professor Jane Mackie was named the 2017 recipient of the Award for Educational Leadership and Innovation.
 As a teaching assistant, the 2017 Award for Excellence in Teaching Assistance recipient, Mike Perry was recognized among students for his enthusiasm, passion, and commitment to their learning and success.
-Dr. Carla Ionescu, an instructor in Ancient Greek and Roman Studies at Trent University Durham - GTA, was named the 2017 recipient of the CUPE 3908-1 Award for Excellence in Teaching for her ability to informatively engage critical thinking and meaningful dialogue, motivating students to reflect on the commonality of the past and present.
-The Symons Award for Excellence in Teaching will be presented at this year's Convocation, along with the following two awards: Eminent Service Award: Presented to Dr. Elizabeth Popham and Ms. Kathy Fife in recognition of their commitment to the faculty, staff, and most of all, the students of Trent University.
-Distinguished Research Award: Presented to well-known expert on Latin American history, and History professor at Trent University, Dr. David Sheinin.
+Dr. Carla Ionescu, an instructor in Ancient Greek and Roman Studies at the Trent University Durham - GTA campus, was named the 2017 recipient of the CUPE 3908-1 Award for Excellence in Teaching for her ability to informatively engage critical thinking and meaningful dialogue, motivating students to reflect on the commonality of the past and present

-Prof. Elizabeth Popham
+Prof. Elizabeth Popham Kathy Fife

-Kathy Fife